MathlibLemma: Folklore Lemma Generation and Benchmark for Formal Mathematics: The MathlibLemma Framework

 \textbf{1.
 Semantic Novelty:} The lemma $S$ represents a ``missing step'' or generalization not explicitly present in $\mathcal{L}$, avoiding trivial restatements of existing facts.

 \textbf{2.
 Mathematical Plausibility:} The statement $S$ corresponds to a true mathematical fact, free from hallucinations or false conjectures, ensuring it is worth attempting to prove.

 \textbf{3.
-Syntactic Validity:} The final output must be rigorously verified by the kernel, i.e., the statement $S$ is syntactically well-formed in context $C$, and the proof $P$ is valid for $S$ under this context (i.e., successfully type-checked by the kernel).
+Syntactic Validity:} The final output must be rigorously verified by the kernel, i.e., the statement $S$ is syntactically well-formed in context $\mathcal{C}$, and the proof $P$ is valid for $S$ under this context.
+For proof artifacts used in the benchmark and release, we additionally require the generated code to pass the proof-bypass screen defined below.

 This formulation shifts the challenge from purely \emph{solving} a given statement to \emph{discovering} what statements are worth solving.